-Before you start, print these instructions and read "Important safety information" on page vi.
+Before you start, print these instructions and read "Important safety information" on page iv.

 Increasing memory capacity is an effective way to make programs run faster.
-To replace or add a memory module, ensure you follow the notices and instructions in this topic.

 Note: The operating speed of a memory module has dependency on the system configuration.
 In some conditions, the memory module in your computer might not be able to operate at the maximum speed.